Exploring the Impacts of CO2 Emissions on the Great Barrier Reef

 Hazardous – Above 1051

-The main source of CO2 indoors is respiration, as we inhale oxygen and release CO2.
+The main source of CO2 indoors is respiration.
+Because as we inhale oxygen and release CO2.
 In the modern age, homes are becoming more airtight, ventilation does not happen that frequently and fresh air cannot enter indoors.
 Many ventilation systems that are used nowadays recirculate the air indoors rather than bringing less CO2 contaminated air from outdoors.
 As a result, the same air is recirculating and recirculating.
-This increases the carbon dioxide contamination indoors.
+Hence, this increases the carbon dioxide contamination indoors.

 High levels of CO2 are responsible for